VazkiiMods/Botania/doc/omake.md

 Shulk-Me-Not is a professional esports player currently at the peak of her career.
-Though the game she's competed in has changed over time, what has always been a constant is her hypercompetitive nature and resolute determination to keep practicing and trying until things are perfect.
+Though the game she's competed in has changed over time, what has always been a constant is her hypercompetitive nature, absolute confidence, and undeniable skill.

+She loves basking in the glory and fame that comes with being a skilled player, and it is common to see her on promotional videos with the league, to the point where she is even sometimes seen as the figurehead of esports.
+This is what peak performance looks like.

-Because of this, teams are often eager to adopt her as their ace and team leader.
-This sometimes doesn't work out well, though, as Shulk-Me-Not's direct and often abrasive personality can be difficult to mesh in a team setting.
+Because of this, teams scramble to one-up each other with larger and larger payments, in order to nab her as their ace and team leader.
+This sometimes doesn't work out well, though, as Shulk-Me-Not's direct and often abrasive personality can be difficult to mesh with in a team setting.
 One of the most respected members of the team was once left in tears after he was berated by Shulk-Me-Not for missing a critical attack.

 Precisely due to this focus on skill and high-achievement, Shulk-Me-Not is best friends with Pure Daisy, and when not busy with work the two can often be found testing their